Release of 2023 Singapore-Cambridge GCE O-Level Examination Results and 2024 Joint Admissions Exercise

-4. School candidates who are unable to collect their results in person can also appoint a proxy to collect a physical copy of their results on their behalf from the school.
+3. School candidates who are unable to collect their results in person can also appoint a proxy to collect a physical copy of their results on their behalf from the school.
 Proxies are required to produce the relevant documents for the school’s verification when collecting the results.
-School candidates may contact their schools for assistance if they are unable to appoint a proxy, or if they have not received their system- generated username for SEAB’s Candidates Portal.
+School candidates may contact their schools for assistance if they are unable to appoint a proxy.

 Results Release for Private Candidates

-5. Private candidates who are eligible for Singpass can use their Singpass account to obtain their results online via SEAB's Candidates Portal from 2.45pm on Thursday, 12 January 2023, similar to the arrangement for school candidates.
+4. Private candidates who are eligible for Singpass can use their Singpass account to obtain their results online via SEAB's Candidates Portal from 2.45pm on Thursday, 11 January 2024.
 Private candidates who are not eligible for Singpass can view their results in the portal using the account that they have created during the registration.

 Joint Admissions Exercise

-9. The JAE-IS will be accessible from 3.00pm on Thursday, 12 January 2023, to 4.00pm on Tuesday, 17 January 2023 for students to submit their course choices through the JAE website at www.moe.gov.sg/jae.
-Applicants are strongly encouraged to use the JAE worksheet (provided in Form A or the JAE information booklet) before submitting their online application.
-The JAE-IS can be accessed using Singpass or the JAE PIN (found in the hard copy Form A).
-For more details on the JAE, applicants may refer to the JAE website at www.moe.gov.sg/jae or the 2023 JAE information booklet distributed to GCE O-Level students.
-A soft copy of the booklet is available at
+7. The JAE-IS will be accessible from 4.00pm on Thursday, 11 January 2023, to 4.00pm on Tuesday, 16 January 2023 for applicants to submit their course choices through the JAE website at www.moe.gov.sg/jae.
+Applicants are strongly encouraged to use the JAE worksheet (www.moe.gov.sg/jaeworksheet) before submitting their online application.
+The JAE-IS can be accessed using Singpass.
+Applicants can find more information on the following MOE websites:

 - Short Message Service (SMS) to the Singapore mobile phone number provided by the applicant during registration

 - JAE-IS, which is accessible through the JAE website